douglascalhoun/ML-Notes/README.md

 Classification: predict a category from a small number of possible outputs

+Training set: data used to train the model

 Convolutional neural network (CNN): An artificial neural network that specializes in processing data with a grid-like topology, such as recognizing patterns an image.

 Recurrent Neural Networks (RNN):